Brain Aneurysms Overview & Treatment

 Endovascular treatment of aneurysms is newer technology and has been provided in the U.S. since the 80s as an excellent alternative.
 It is constantly being researched and advanced.
 In 2011, the FDA approved endovascular placement of flow diverters called Pipeline on select aneurysms.
 Briefly, instead of sealing the aneurysm with coils, a flow diverting stent-like material called “Pipeline” is placed within the artery harboring the aneurysm to divert blood from reaching the aneurysm.
 With time, there is progressively less blood flow to the aneurysm, which will eventually thrombose.

-Dr. Emun Abdu has extensive training to provide both surgical (clipping, bypass) and endovascular (coiling or placement of Pipeline flow diverter) treatment options.
-She explains to her patients in great detail the indication to treat, and the comprehensive treatment alternatives to help her patients decide the best course of action.
-She is supported by neurosurgical colleagues trained and experienced in the microsurgical treatment of brain aneurysms and our neurointensivists who provide critical care for patients in our state of the art neurocritical care unit.
+Our surgeons extensive training to provide both surgical (clipping, bypass) and endovascular (coiling or placement of Pipeline flow diverter) treatment options.
+We explain to our patients in great detail the indication to treat, and the comprehensive treatment alternatives to help patients decide the best course of action.
+Our neurosurgeons are trained and experienced in the microsurgical treatment of brain aneurysms and our neurointensivists who provide critical care for patients in our state of the art neurocritical care unit.